bravo-t/NN/C/README.md

 * What is this?
   * This is the convolutional neural network engine that I wrote to take a peek at CNNs
   * The network has RMSProp built in to speed up the learning process, as vanilla update isn't going to get something meaningful in reasonable time
-  * As the fully connected network, the CNN engine also takes a configuration file, and dumps out the learned weights after several epochs in train mode
+  * Like the fully connected network, the CNN engine also takes a configuration file, and dumps out the learned weights after several epochs in train mode
   * And it will also load the learned weights and perform test on new data
 * How to compile
   * Clone, or download all the source files.